-Matt is the author of Who Is Israel?, which is basically Anderson’s Marching to Zion in print

-    form.” ~ David Cloud
+“…Matt is the author of Who Is Israel?, which is basically Anderson’s Marching to Zion in print form.” ~ David Cloud

 An Important Note: David Cloud is wrong to claim that Furse is an “Andersonite”.
-Cloud apparently

-    did not read Pastor Furse’s dedication to Dr. Wayne Williams — Pastor H. Wayne Williams was Matt

-    Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later ordained

-    into the ministry.
-It is Pastor Williams’ influence that led Matt Furse to understand the correct,

-    Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives at the

-    erroneous conclusion that Furse is an “Andersonite” — simply because Matt appeared in the M2Z
+Cloud apparently did not read Pastor Furse’s dedication to Dr. Wayne Williams — Pastor H. Wayne Williams was Matt Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later ordained into the ministry.
+It was Pastor Williams’ influence that led Matt Furse to understand the correct, Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives at the erroneous conclusion that Furse is an “Andersonite” — simply because Matt appeared in the M2Z documentary.

-    documentary.
 Yet, never once has Cloud contacted or questioned Furse about any of this.
-(This is

-    shoddy & deceptive “reporting” to say the least!)
-As an “independent” Bible-believer, one must do

-    their own research, rather than lazily letting other men (like Cloud) do it for them!
+(This is shoddy & deceptive “reporting” to say the least!)
+As an “independent” Bible-believer, one must do their own research, rather than lazily allowing other men (like Cloud) do it for them!

-    (Pastor Williams holds an “earned doctorate” for his 101 Thesis, entitled, “God’s Master Plan for

-    the Ages”… however, instead of “Doctor”, he preferred to be called, “Pastor”… He is now “retired”,

-    but still attends church at Liberty Baptist)
+(Pastor Williams holds an “earned doctorate” for his 101 Thesis, entitled, “God’s Master Plan for the Ages”… however, instead of “Doctor”, he preferred to be called, “Pastor”… He is now “retired”, but still attends church at Liberty Baptist)